filippovarini/sharktrack/annotation-pipelines.md

 Locate the output directory.
 It should be `./output`, unless you have provided a custom `--output` argument when running `python app.py`.
 The folder will look something [like this](./static/test-output/) and it contains :
 - `output.csv` lists each detection at each timeframe for each video
-- `viame.csv` annotations in VIAME format, to integrate with the VIAME annotation tool (more below)
 - `detections/` for each tracked elasmobranch, saves the `.jpg` frame in which its track achieved highest confidence.

     <img src="./static/test-output/detections/14.jpg" width=600 />